isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 If your vaccination certificate(s) are valid, you will be granted <b>temporary vaccinated status lasting about 30 days or 180 days (only for travellers who uploaded their QR codes while applying for the Vaccinated Travel Pass)</b>.
 You will need to download the TraceTogether app and register with your passport number to view your vaccination status.
 The vaccinated status in your TraceTogether app will be your proof of vaccination while going around Singapore.

+Travellers whose vaccination status is not accurately reflected on their TraceTogether/HealthHub apps may write in via this form: <a href="https://go.gov.sg/vds-query-form" target="_blank">https://go.gov.sg/vds-query-form</a>.

 #### 2b.
 Maintaining vaccination status beyond the temporary status granted for those who have taken non-Sinovac/Sinopharm vaccines